reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ### Views

 Views allow you to custom what fragments are displayed by default.
-A view definition has a selection criteria which controls when the view is activated and then which columns should be used when displaying the data on the console.
+A view definition has a selection criteria which controls when the view is activated and which columns are displayed on the console.

 Checkout the [Views concept](https://goc8ycli.netlify.app/docs/concepts/views/) page for more details.

-Like templates, extension views are also prefixed with `<EXTENSION_NAME>::` to avoid name clashes with different extensions and any user-created views.
+Like templates, extension views are also prefixed with `<EXTENSION_NAME>::` (without the `c8y-` prefix) to avoid name clashes amongst extensions and any user-created views.

-Views are generally automatically selected based on the criteria (and priority), but they can also be manually selected using the following syntax.
+Views are generally automatically selected based on their activation criteria (and priority), but they can also be manually activated using the global `view` flag.

 <CodeExample>